Friday, October 27, 2023

 User-assigned identity for Azure Container Apps

 It's also possible to use a system-assigned identity for Azure Container Apps, using a similar approach as above.
 However, for our samples, we needed to use user-assigned identities so that we could give the same identity access to Azure Container Registry before the ACA app was provisioned.
-That's the advantage of a user-assigned identities, reuse across multiple resources.
+That's the advantage of a user-assigned identity: reuse across multiple Azure resources.

 resource userIdentity 'Microsoft.ManagedIdentity/userAssignedIdentities@2023-01-31' = {